riencroonenborghs/tvbot/README.md

 # How to

 `/tv help`
-helps you along the way
+Helps you along the way.

-`/tv search your tv program`
+`/tv search tv program`
-Finds out things about `your tv program`
+Finds out things about *tv program*.

-`/tv follow your tv program`
+`/tv follow tv program`
-Starts following `your tv program` and notifies you when a new episode has been aired.
+Starts following *tv program* and notifies you when a new episode has been aired.

-`/tv unfollow your tv program`
+`/tv unfollow tv program`
-Unfolloes `your tv program`
+Unfolloes *tv program*.